docker/docs/docker-for-windows/troubleshoot.md

 For more information, see:

-* Docker for Windows issue on GitHub: [Port binding does not work for locahost](https://github.com/docker/for-win/issues/458)
+* Docker Desktop for Windows issue on GitHub: [Port binding does not work for locahost](https://github.com/docker/for-win/issues/458)

 * [Published Ports on Windows Containers Don't Do